Plant-Environment Interactions

 Assessment methods and Criteria

-The knowledge of the students related to the topics discussed during the course will be assessed in a written exam, as well as their ability to understand and present a specialized scientific paper in a workshop at the end of the course.
+The knowledge of the students related to the topics discussed during the course will be assessed with a written exam lasting two hours, as well as their ability to understand and present a specialized scientific paper in a workshop at the end of the course.

 BIO/01 - GENERAL BOTANY - University credits: 6